7 ways to spot if your cat’s arthritis is progressing

 RCVS Registered

-The signs of arthritis progressing can be easy to miss – especially in cats, as they’re so good at hiding discomfort.
-Petplan veterinary expert Brian Faulkner shares five symptoms to watch out for.
+It can be easy to overlook the signs of worsening arthritis in cats, as they are good at hiding pain.
+Petplan veterinary expert, Brian Faulkner, shares what to watch out for.

 Quick links